Meet Our Team

 Licensed Associate Marriage & Family Therapist

-McKenna’s bubbly personality and direct communication style make her a highly sought-after LAMFT who provides a nurturing space to help clients explore and experience feelings.
+McKenna’s bubbly personality and direct communication style make her a highly sought-after therapist who provides a nurturing space to help clients explore and experience feelings.
 She believes all feelings are good feelings that just need the right container.
-McKenna has worked in community mental health, elementary schools, and private practice, and has a foundation in emotion-focused therapy (EFT) and Gottman when working with couples.
-In individual and family therapy, she incorporates craft, art play, dialectical behavior therapy (DBT), and experiential modalities.
+McKenna has worked in community mental health, elementary schools, and private practice.
+Her work is grounded in Emotionally Focused Therapy (EFT), and she incorporates craft, art, Dialectical Behavior Therapy (DBT), and experiential approaches into individual and family therapy.
+As one of FCLC’s Couples Intensive clinicians, McKenna helps couples better understand how neurodivergence influences emotional connection, communication, and recurring relationship patterns.

 Fun fact: McKenna can make something from nothing by pulling out her craft kit.